WhaleOTE/Steam-Status-Tracker/README.md

 ## Notes

-- Make sure to keep your API key secure and not share it with anyone.
+- The script will automatically create the `steam_data_log.txt` and `status_changes_log.txt` in the folder.
+- You can track one or two Steam accounts at the same time with the script.
+Replace "None" with a SteamID and it'll track it as well.
-- The script checks the status every minute by default, but you can modify the `time.sleep(60)` line in the script to adjust the frequency of checks according to your preference.
+- The script checks the status every minute by default, but you can modify the `time.sleep(60)` line in the script to adjust to your preference.
+- Do not remove the '' in the `YOUR_API_KEY` or `STEAM_ID_1`